Sheringham Lifeboat Station: Station honours

+Sheringham lifeboats

 Augusta

 The first lifeboat to serve Sheringham was the privately funded Augusta.
-The boat was provided by Mrs Charlotte Upcher of Sheringham Hall at a cost of £134.12s.2d.
+The boat was provided by Mrs Charlotte Upcher of Sheringham Hall at a cost of £134-12s-2d.
 Mrs Upcher had been, for sometime, concerned with the appalling loss of life during severe gales along the East coast and in particular the gale of 29 November 1826.
 During this brutal storm seven Sheringham fishermen were lost when their two boats overturned just offshore.
 Then, in January 1838, a large Sheringham fishing boat known locally as a "twenty footer" was damaged and sunk on Sheringham Shoal.
 These incidents prompted the establishment of the lifeboat service in Sheringham.
 The new lifeboat was built by Robert Sunman in the style of the local crab fishing boats.
 It was launched in November 1838 and was named Augusta after Mrs Upcher's recently deceased daughter.
 Augusta was 33 feet 6 inches long and 10 foot 3 inches wide.
 The power for the boat was provide by 16 oars.
 She was equipped with a dipping lug mainsail, mizzen sail and had fittings for a rudder at either end to avoid turning her in heavy seas.

-By 1838 the Augusta was declared unseaworthy.
+By 1894, the Augusta was declared unseaworthy.
 In the late 1940s she was being used by the Norfolk Sea Scouts on the Norfolk Broads.
 By 1953 the now derelict lifeboat was found, cut in half and being used as a shelter at the Broads village of Ranworth.
 In recent years some of the Augustas original planking has been preserved in a tank in Sheringham by a local businessman.